rsalunga29/security-notes/Offensive Security/Web Application Security/Protections & WAF Bypass/Command Injections Bypass/Advanced Obfuscation Techniques.md

 In some instances, we may be dealing with advanced filtering solutions, like Web Application Firewalls (WAFs), and basic evasion techniques may not necessarily work.
 We can utilize more advanced techniques for such occasions, which make detecting the injected commands much less likely.

+While the following techniques can work, it is still a good idea to be creative with Bash and Powershell to create your own unique obfuscation methods.
+This way, it is much less likely for the payload to be denied by a filter or a WAF.
 ## Case Manipulation
 One command obfuscation technique we can use is case manipulation, in which the character cases of a command is inverted (e.g `WHOAMI`) or alternated (e.g `WhOaMi`).
 This usually works because command blacklist functions may not check for different case variations of a single word, this is because Linux-based systems are case sensitive.
 So this technique will work for Windows' Powershell and CMD as they are case-insensitive.